MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 - too many mobs or repeated spawn attempts
 - large amounts of dropped items, XP orbs, or stuck arrows
 - overloaded exploration and chunk generation
-- servers that need softer automatic reactions instead of permanent hard limits
+- worlds or servers that need softer automatic reactions instead of permanent hard limits

+APTweaks is especially useful for:

+- dedicated servers that need adaptive protection under changing player load
+- modpacks with heavy entity pressure
+- single-player worlds with farms, exploration, or too much dropped loot
+- LAN worlds where the host machine struggles with the integrated server load

 It is less helpful for issues that come mainly from: